cricketthomas/gradBot/README.md

 ## gradBot/Graduate School Chatbot
 - a Chatbot to help University of Maryland Graduate School applicants and current students.
 Using JavaScript & RiveScript
-#### Aimed to simplifiy requests sent to the GS and provide useful infromation to students and prospective students.
+#### Aimed to simplify requests sent to the GS and provide useful information to students and prospective students.
 ## [Preview](https://cricketthomas.github.io/gradBot/)
 #### This is a simple chatbot, using JavaScript DOM, some jquery and RiveScript.
 #### Right now, it does not do very much as I haven't added any more response clauses in the rive document, but I will eventually.
 I am currently working on the UI.